Family remembers daughter killed in car crash, still looking for justice nearly a year later

 “Her laugh, her giggle, and her smile.
 It’s just one of those that you don’t forget,” said Hannah’s sister, Lyndsey Allen.
 “That is something I think about constantly.”

-Allen said she remembers her sister’s bright, positive personality, and as her big sister, she said she want to continue to protect Hannah and her memory.
+Allen said she remembers her sister’s bright, positive personality, and as her big sister, she said she wants to continue to protect Hannah and her memory.

 Hannah was killed in a multi-car crash near Chapman Mountain last November.
 Her family said she was just five minutes from home when the accident happened.